poincare-lang/Ticky/README.md

 go build tick
 ```

-3. Run the executable
+Run the executable
 ```
 ./tick
 ```

 ## Usage

-To add a task, use the :add command, to undo deleting a task, use the :undo command
+To add a task, use the :add command.
+To undo deleting a task, use the :undo command